Temple

 Come and See Them

-The Temple collection is on the floor at W Department now.
+The Temple collection is available at W Department now.
 54½ Lincoln Avenue, The Plaza, Santa Fe.
 These pieces ask to be met in person — the weight of the Gary Jacket in your hands, the fall of the Bolan through the leg, the coral of that single shoulder bag against everything else in the room.
 A photograph does some of this work.
 The rest requires you to be here.

 We are open.
 Come in, or reach us directly.
 Some pieces are already spoken for.
 Others are waiting.